 - Topologies, cabling, etc. (algorithm for least cable)

-- Software - definition and examples, now including hosted applications and software as a service
+- Software - definition and examples, operating systems, applications and utilities, now including hosted applications and software as a service

 - Databases (Introduction to Databases)

 - Use of compression and other techniques to make files smaller

 - Creating web-pages (no use of wizards, etc. - students must understand everything that they make)